Azure/cloud-rolesandops/README.md

 Why do we need an [operating model](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/operating-model/) and operations plan for the cloud?
 - _"Delivering on a cloud strategy requires solid planning, readiness, and adoption.
 But it's the ongoing operation of the digital assets that delivers tangible business outcomes."_ - [CAF](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/manage/)
 - Operating a cloud is a [shared responsibility](https://docs.microsoft.com/en-us/azure/security/fundamentals/shared-responsibility)
-- Point-in-time IT architecture decisions during the adoption phase need to be reviewed over time to keep up with evolving technology and business requirements
+- Architecture decisions during the adoption phase need to be reviewed over time to keep up with evolving technology and business requirements
-- Architecture tradeoffs during the adoption phase often need to be mitigated by solid operations practices.
-An example is the need to perform a disaster recovery within a required RTO, where cost constraints may have resulted in an architecture without highly available components.
-Architecture design tradeoff examples include:
+- Architecture tradeoffs often need to be mitigated with good operations practice.
+An example is to execute a well-understood, practiced system recovery within an RTO, where cost constraints may have resulted in an architecture without highly available components.
+- Architecture design tradeoff examples:
     - [Security vs Reliability](https://docs.microsoft.com/en-us/azure/architecture/framework/security/security-tradeoffs#security-vs-reliability)
     - [Security vs Cost Optimization](https://docs.microsoft.com/en-us/azure/architecture/framework/security/security-tradeoffs#security-vs-cost-optimization)
     - [Security vs Operational Excellence](https://docs.microsoft.com/en-us/azure/architecture/framework/security/security-tradeoffs#security-vs-operational-excellence)